 Knowing your cats eating habits is important to understanding their overall health!
 If they eat a full bowl of food every day then suddenly stops eating – it is important to understand why.

-Below are some things I learned in talking to my own veterinarian when my cat Snoopy decided food was not her thing for a few days.
+Below are some things I learned in talking to my own veterinarian when my cat Snoopy decided to go without food for a few days.

-How Long Can A Cat Go Without Food?
+How Long Can A Cat Go Without Eating?

 Reasons A Cat Might Not Eat

 If you notice your cat not eating, there could be many reasons as noted below.
 Most commonly it is because your cat is feeling sick.
 But there are times it might be another reason.